Can You Wash Skechers in a Washing Machine? 2026 Safe Care Guide

 • The Golden Rule: Use a gentle cycle, cold water, place shoes in a laundry bag, and ALWAYS air dry.
 Never put shoes in the dryer; heat destroys the glue and shrinks the EVA soles.

 In my 20+ years running a physical shoe store, I have seen thousands of pairs of shoes returned or brought in for repair.
-I’ve seen shoes that looked brand new after a wash, and I’ve seen expensive pairs completely ruined—soles peeled off, fabric shrunken, and lights short-circuited—because the owner didn’t follow the rules.
+I have seen shoes that looked brand new after a wash, and I have seen expensive pairs completely ruined—soles peeled off, fabric shrunken, and lights short-circuited—because the owner did not follow the rules.

 The “Skechers Rule”: How to Know If Yours Are Safe